Lake Murray (California)

 Lake Murray is a reservoir in San Diego, California, operated by the City of San Diego's Public Utilities Department.
-It is located within Mission Trails Regional Park.
 When full, the reservoir covers 171.1 acre, has a maximum water depth of 95 ft, and a shoreline of 3.2 mi.
-The asphalt-paved service road lining roughly two-thirds of the lake's perimeter is a popular recreation site for the Navajo community.
-It lies south of Cowles Mountain and is an important reporting point for aircraft inbound to land at Montgomery-Gibbs Executive Airport (identifier: KMYF).
+The asphalt-paved service road lining roughly two-thirds of the lake's perimeter is a popular recreation site for the Navajo community as well as residents of the northernmost neighborhoods in La Mesa.
+It lies south of Cowles Mountain and a small golf course.
+It also functions as an important aeronautical reporting point for aircraft inbound to land at Montgomery-Gibbs Executive Airport (identifier: KMYF).

 History

 The reservoir was formed in 1894 with the construction of an earthen dam, and was known as La Mesa Reservoir.
-In 1910 the dam and reservoir were bought by Ed Fletcher as part of his Cuyamaca Water Company.
+In 1910 the dam and reservoir were bought by James Andrew Murray and Ed Fletcher as part of the Cuyamaca Water Company.
 Following the great San Diego County flooding in 1916 (associated with the rainmaker Charles Hatfield), the reservoir was the principal source of water for the city of San Diego.
 In 1919, the dam was enlarged and the capacity of the reservoir greatly expanded.
-The dam and lake were renamed in 1924 after James A. Murray, one of Fletcher's investors in the water company.
-Fletcher sold the Cuyamaca Water Company, including Lake Murray, to the La Mesa, Lemon Grove and Spring Valley Irrigation District in 1926.
-The city of San Diego took over operation of the reservoir in 1950, and purchased the reservoir in 1960.
+The dam and lake were renamed in 1920 after James Andrew Murray, the majority owner of the water company.
+Fletcher sold the Cuyamaca Water Company, including flooding rights to Lake Murray, to the La Mesa, Lemon Grove and Spring Valley Irrigation District in 1926.
+The city of San Diego took over operation of the reservoir in 1950, and purchased the reservoir and flooding rights from Helix Irrigation District in 1961.